ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--staking-enabled` (boolean)

-Avalanche uses Proof of Stake (PoS) as Sybil resistance to make it prohibitively expensive to attack the network.
+Avalanche uses Proof of Stake (PoS) as sybil resistance to make it prohibitively expensive to attack the network.
 If false, sybil resistance is disabled and all peers will be sampled during consensus.
 Defaults to `true`.
 Note that this can not be specified on public networks (`Fuji` and `Mainnet`).